piszewc/python-deep-learning-data-science/deeplearing.ai/Books Notes/Deep Learning with Python - Francois Chollet.md

 Those are the notes for Deep Learning with Python book, following notes will only contain theoretical part of the book in order to keep easy source of how things work.

+#### PART 1 FUNDAMENTALS OF DEEP LEARNING
-### Chapter 1.
-What is deep learning?
+■ What is deep learning?

-This chapter covers

-​	High-level definitions of fundamental concepts
+■ Before we begin: the mathematical building blocks of neural networks ■ Getting started with neural networks

-​	Timeline of the development of machine learning
+■ Fundamentals of machine learning

-​	Key factors behind deep learning’s rising popularity and future potential
+#### PART 2 DEEP LEARNING IN PRACTICE
+■ Deep learning for computer vision
+■ Deep learning for text and sequences
+■ Advanced deep-learning best practices
+■ Generative deep learning
+■ Conclusions